mozilla/fxa/README.md

 ## fxa-local-dev [![Build Status](https://travis-ci.org/mozilla/fxa-local-dev.svg?branch=master)](https://travis-ci.org/mozilla/fxa-local-dev) ![](https://img.shields.io/badge/tested_on-OS%20X%20and_Ubuntu-brightgreen.svg)
 > An easy way to contribute to Firefox Accounts.
 If you have issues please ask in `#fxa` on Mozilla IRC.

+> ⚠️ **NOTE:  Do not use this project in production, this is only for local development.**

 ### Getting Started

 1. **Manually install the system [dependencies](#dependencies) for OS X or Ubuntu.**